1. Home: Explore careers

 Work

-If you're a qualified and experienced healthcare professional, like a nurse or midwife, you may be able to apply to become a physician associate.
-You'll need to take a postgraduate qualification in physician associate studies to do this.
+If you're a registered healthcare professional, like a nurse or midwife, you might be able to apply to become a physician associate.

 More Information